 The DOC file is a stable document file that is still widely popular today.
 It has many uses and features and is highly accessible.
 Learn more about how it can be used and when to consider using a different file type.

 What is a DOC file?

 DOC is the official document file used in Microsoft Word.
 A DOC file contains text, images and graphs.
-It can be opened by many different software, and users can change printing options once opened.
-Use a DOC file to be compatible with most users.
+It can be opened by many different programs and users can change printing options once it’s opened.
+Use a DOC file to increase compatibility with users.

 A DOC file should be used when someone needs to edit text, images, formatting or printing settings.
 It should also be used when the goal of the file creation is to reach the most users, as the majority are able to open a DOC file.

 If you have a DOC file that needs to be a different format, you can convert the file from DOC into whichever extension you wish.
-Here’s how to convert a DOC file to PDF using Microsoft Word, for example:
+For example, here’s how to convert a DOC file to PDF using Microsoft Word: